alexiusvdt/template-repo/README.md

 ## Description
  keep it brief!

+## Setup/Installation Requirements

+* Clone this repo & navigate to the root directory
+* install all packages with $npm install
+* build the project using $npm run build
+* lint js files in src with $npm run lint
+* start a dev server with $npm run start
+* run tests with Jest using $npm run test

 ## Known Bugs

 * If you find additional bugs not listed here, please email me at alex.johnson293@gmail.com with the subject **[_Repo Name_] Bug** and include: